mvdh7/CO2System.jl/README.md

     SI,PO4,pHSCALEIN,K1K2CONSTANTS,KSO4CONSTANTS)
 ```

 Inputs can be arrays or scalar or a mixture, just like the MATLAB version.
 Outputs also correspond as closely as possible to their MATLAB equivalents.
+For now, please consult the documentation comments within the main function (in src/CO2System.jl) for full details.

 Original README for the MATLAB version follows.